trothr/blog/sir.santa/2018/05/shared-sys.md

     and tried to be respectful.
 Below is the chat text, which in the Turing Test, I would vote yes, that was a live sapien (perhaps I failed?).

+"The guys from Nationwide" being Steve and me, but Michael plays down his part.

+The R/O root "Redpaper" is old.
+I was surprised to see my name on it.
+Had forgotten.
+Mike and Steve did most of the work.
+It was hard work and a hard recipe.
+Later, Kyle Black joined Steve and Mike on a longer piece.

-So the point of Mike's post was speculating "a bot or not a bot?".
+The point of Mike's post was speculating "a bot or not a bot?".
 But the subject line, and the reason Mike was chatting with the rep in the first place, was all about read-only root years ago and now today.